 Malwala Palace is an 18th century historical monument located on the Moghalpura, Hyderabad.
 The ancient structure boasts of Rajput and Mughal architectural styles and has special imported teak wood furniture.

-Purani Haveli is an integral part of the heritage and ethos of the city of Hyderabad is Displaying some of the most exquisite forms of craftsmanship, Purani Haveli was a palace was originally built to serve as the home to the Peshwa of Mohammed Quli Qutub Shah, Mir Momen.
+Purani Haveli is an integral part of the heritage and ethos of the city of Hyderabad is Displaying some of the most exquisite forms of craftsmanship, Purani Haveli was a palace in Hyderabad which was originally built to serve as the home to the Peshwa of Mohammed Quli Qutub Shah, Mir Momen.
 Today, Purani Haveli is undeniably one of the significant parts of Hyderabad's golden era and is known for its remarkable exhibits of artwork and talent and functions as a museum.

 A vestigial part of Hyderabad, the Hill Fort Palace was built by Nawab Sir Nizamat Jung in 1915.
 After serving as his residence for 15 long years, the Palace was purchased by Asaf Jah VII for his son.
 Since then, it has functioned as the official residence of the chairman of City Improvement Board.
 Between the years 1980 - 1997 it was leased to The Ritz Hotel.
 Currently, it is in near need of restoration.

 Currently holding offices of Engineers-in-chief and the Chief Engineers of the Roads and Buildings and Irrigation/ Command Area Development Departments of Hyderabad, the Errum Manzil was constructed in 1870 by Nawab Safdar Jung Musheer-ud-doula Fakhrul Mulk.
-The building was painted red as it is situated on the hillock named Erragadda that means "red hill" in the Tamil language.
+The palace in Hyderabad was painted red as it is situated on the hillock named Erragadda that means "red hill" in the Tamil language.
 Errum Manzil is a Baroque style architectural marvel that reminds one of the past Nawab heritage of Hyderabad.

 Built in the European style by Kamal Khan, this was his residence that soon became home to the then ruler of Hyderabad, Mir Osman Ali Khan who lived in this palace from 1911 to 1967.
 This palace in Hyderabad had the initials KK carved after Kamal Khan's name which was then modified to King Kothi to benefit the ruler.
 The palace has three significant buildings - a governmental hospital occupies the western half, the eastern part is still the residential property of the, and the third building was demolished in the 1980s.